IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 Inside `cardano-node-tests/cardano_node_tests/cluster_scripts` there are folders with all the data and scripts necessary for starting the cluster in various eras and setups:

-- `alonzo` - prepare files to start the cluster in `Byron` era and transition it through update proposals to `Alonzo` era.
+- `Alonzo` - prepare files to start the cluster in `Byron` era and transition it through update proposals to `Alonzo` era.
 Once the cluster is ready it will be in `Alonzo` era and the decentralization parameter is set to: `d = 0`.

 - `testnets_nopools` - prepare files so the cluster will run on the real network but without setting up our own pool there.